Riddars/RAI/SelTox.md

-# 🧪 Датасет: **SelTox – Toxicity of Inorganic Nanoparticles on Bacteria**
+# 🧪 Dataset: **SelTox – Toxicity of Inorganic Nanoparticles on Bacteria**

 ---

-## 🔷 Основные RAI-поля
+## 🔷 Core RAI Fields

 ---

 ### `rai:dataCollection`

-Данные были извлечены из научных публикаций в формате PDF. Использовались как основные статьи, так и дополнительные материалы. Автоматическое извлечение сопровождалось ручной проверкой. Указано наличие автоматической валидации записей.
+The data was extracted from scientific publications in PDF format.
+Both main articles and supplementary materials were used.
+Automatic extraction was followed by manual verification.
+Automatic record validation is indicated.
-☑️ Подтверждено в разделе *Original Data*, *Metadata* и *Validation Results*.
+☑️ Confirmed in the *Original Data*, *Metadata*, and *Validation Results* sections.

 ---

 ### `rai:dataBiases`

-Возможные искажения связаны с:
-- Перекосом в сторону определённых типов наночастиц (например, популярные и наиболее исследованные соединения);
-- Неравномерным покрытием различных бактериальных штаммов;
-- Преобладанием данных с положительными результатами, поскольку источником являются опубликованные статьи;
-- Отсутствием информации для отдельных параметров (например, zeta-потенциал).

-🟡 [Информация о действиях по устранению искажений не предоставлена]
+Potential biases are associated with:
+- Skew toward certain types of nanoparticles (e.g., popular or commonly studied compounds);
+- Uneven coverage of various bacterial strains;
+- A predominance of positive results, since the source is published articles;
+- Missing information for certain parameters (e.g., zeta potential).

+🟡 [No information provided on actions taken to mitigate biases]

 ---

 ### `rai:personalSensitiveInformation`

-Датасет не содержит персональных данных. В нём представлены обезличенные экспериментальные результаты in vitro-исследований действия наночастиц на бактериальные культуры.
-☑️ Подтверждено логикой содержимого и отсутствие человекоориентированных данных.
+The dataset contains no personal data.
+It presents anonymized experimental results from in vitro studies on the effects of nanoparticles on bacterial cultures.
+☑️ Confirmed by the nature of the content and the absence of human-centered data.

 ---

 ### `rai:dataLimitations`

-- Данные относятся только к in vitro-анализу и не отражают in vivo-эффекты;
-- Не охватываются все возможные штаммы бактерий;
-- Возможно неполное единообразие методик из разных публикаций;
-- Некоторые значения отсутствуют (например, zeta-потенциал или штамм).
+- The data relates only to in vitro analysis and does not reflect in vivo effects;
+- Not all possible bacterial strains are covered;
+- Methods from different publications may be partially inconsistent;
+- Some values are missing (e.g., zeta potential or strain information).

-☑️ Подтверждено в *Dataset Description* и *Key Notes*
+☑️ Confirmed in the *Dataset Description* and *Key Notes*

 ---

 ### `rai:annotatorDemographics`

-🟡 **[Информация не предоставлена]**

-Нет данных о том, кто занимался валидацией и аннотированием (опыт, пол, страна, родной язык и т.д.)
+🟡 **[Information not provided]**

+No information is available on who conducted validation and annotation (experience, gender, country, native language, etc.)

 ---

 ### `rai:dataSocialImpact`

-**Положительное влияние**:
-- Поддержка исследований причины и характера устойчивости бактерий к неорганическим наноматериалам;
-- Потенциальный вклад в разработку антимикробных решений против лекарственно-устойчивых штаммов.

-**Риски**:
-- Возможное использование вне научного или клинически проверенного контекста;
-- Применение моделей, обученных на этих данных, без учёта реальных медицинских сценариев.
+**Positive impacts**:
+- Supporting research into the causes and nature of bacterial resistance to inorganic nanomaterials;
+- Potential contribution to the development of antimicrobial solutions against drug-resistant strains.

+**Risks**:
+- Potential use outside of a scientific or clinically validated context;
+- Application of models trained on this data without considering real-world medical scenarios.

-☑️ Подтверждено в *Dataset Description*
+☑️ Confirmed in the *Dataset Description*

 ---

-## ➕ Дополнительные метаданные
+## ➕ Additional Metadata

 ---

 ### `keywords`

-наноматериалы, антимикробная активность, устойчивость к антибиотикам, in vitro, многорезистентные бактерии, MIC, ZOI, токсичность
+nanomaterials, antimicrobial activity, antibiotic resistance, in vitro, multidrug-resistant bacteria, MIC, ZOI, toxicity

-☑️ Вывод на основе описания и содержимого датасета
+☑️ Derived from the dataset description and content

 ---

 ### `creator`

-🟡 **[Информация не предоставлена]**

-Название команды или организации прямо не указано в предоставленной информации.
+🟡 **[Information not provided]**

+The name of the team or organization is not explicitly mentioned in the provided information.

 ---

 ### `citation`

-🟡 **[Информация не предоставлена]**

-Форма цитирования не указана. Упоминание публикации отсутствует.
+🟡 **[Information not provided]**

+Citation format is not indicated.
+No mention of a publication.

 ---

 ### `semanticTypes`

-☑️ На основе предназначения датасета:
-- Извлечение химико-биологических сущностей
-- Предсказание антимикробных свойств
-- Обработка и анализ таблиц
+☑️ Based on the intended use of the dataset:
+- Extraction of chemical-biological entities
+- Antimicrobial activity prediction
+- Processing and analysis of tabular data
-- Нанотоксикология
+- Nanotoxicology
-- Информационное извлечение из научных публикаций
+- Information extraction from scientific publications

 ---

 ### `preProcessing`

-☑️ Указано:
+☑️ Stated:
-- 51 исправление, включая 48 по шаблону
+- 51 corrections, including 48 template-based;
-- Основные полями ошибок были: `np_synthesis`, `strain`, `bacteria`
+- Main fields with errors: `np_synthesis`, `strain`, `bacteria`
-Использованы правила для исправлений терминологических различий.

-🟡 [Нет данных о других шагах предобработки — лемматизация, нормализация регистра и т.п.]
+Rule-based approaches were used for correcting terminological inconsistencies.

+🟡 [No information about other preprocessing steps — lemmatization, lowercasing, etc.]

 ---

 ### `purpose`

-Датасет предназначен для:
-- Исследования связи между свойствами наночастиц и их антимикробной активностью
-- Построения моделей предсказания активности против MDR-бактерий
-- Задач извлечения структурированной информации из публикаций
+The dataset is intended for:
+- Studying the relationship between properties of nanoparticles and their antimicrobial activity
+- Building models to predict activity against MDR bacteria
+- Structured information extraction tasks from publications

-☑️ Подтверждено в *Dataset Description*
+☑️ Confirmed in the *Dataset Description*

 ---

-## 📦 Поля, связанные с аннотацией
+## 📦 Fields Related to Annotation

 ---

 ### `rai:annotatorDemographics`

-🟡 **[Информация не предоставлена]**
-Нет сведений об аннотаторах (кто они, опыт, пол, страна и т.д.)
+🟡 **[Information not provided]**
+No information on annotators (who they are, experience, gender, country, etc.)

 ---

 ### `rai:dataAnnotationAnalysis`

-☑️ Проведено 51 исправление, из них 48 шаблонных и 3 единичных.
+☑️ 51 corrections were made, 48 of them template-based and 3 unique cases.
-Ошибки касались написания названий методов, штаммов и наночастиц.

-☑️ Проблемы устранялись с помощью правил (rule-based updates).
-🟡 [Нет сведений о спорах между аннотаторами или согласовании разметки]
+Mistakes included errors in method names, strains, and nanoparticle names.

+☑️ Problems were resolved using rule-based updates.
+🟡 [No information on disagreements between annotators or annotation alignment procedures]

 ---

 ### `rai:dataAnnotationPlatform`

-🟡 **[Информация не предоставлена]**
-Нет упоминания о платформе или среде разметки (например, Excel, Prodigy, внутренняя платформа и т.д.)
+🟡 **[Information not provided]**
+No mention of annotation platforms or tools (e.g., Excel, Prodigy, internal platform, etc.)

 ---

 ### `rai:dataAnnotationProtocol`

-☑️ Указано, что применялась проверка данных по оригинальным статьям в PDF.
-🟡 [Нет информации о количестве аннотаторов, инструкциях, задачах, процессе верификации и т.д.]
+☑️ It is stated that data were checked against the original PDF articles.
+🟡 [No information on number of annotators, guidelines, tasks involved, or verification process]

 ---

 ### `rai:machineAnnotationTools`

-🟡 **[Информация не предоставлена]**
-Нет сведений об использовании автоматических инструментов (NER-модели, OCR и т.п.)
+🟡 **[Information not provided]**
+No mention of automated tools used (e.g., NER models, OCR, etc.)

 ---

-## ⚙ Поля, связанные со сбором и обработкой
+## ⚙ Fields Related to Collection and Processing

 ---

 ### `rai:dataCollectionMissingData`

-☑️ Указано, что поля вроде `strain`, `zeta_potential`, `hydrodynamic_diameter` могут оставаться пустыми, если сведения не были указаны в статье
-🟡 [Метод обработки пропусков не описан]
+☑️ It is stated that fields like `strain`, `zeta_potential`, and `hydrodynamic_diameter` may remain blank if not reported in the article
+🟡 [No description of how missing data was handled]

 ---

 ### `rai:dataCollectionRawData`

-☑️ Имеется колонка `pdf`, указывающая на исходные файлы статей
-🟡 [Нет информации о том, где хранятся, доступны ли и доступны ли необработанные (raw) данные]
+☑️ A `pdf` column exists, pointing to the original article files
+🟡 [No information on whether raw data is stored or accessible]

 ---

 ### `rai:dataCollectionType`

-☑️ Сбор данных производился из публикаций в PDF и их приложений
-Можно охарактеризовать как:
-**Ручная проверка после автоматического извлечения** (с учётом автоматической валидации)
+☑️ Data was collected from PDF articles and their supplements
+Can be described as:
+**Manual verification following automatic extraction** (including automatic validation)

 ---

 ### `rai:dataDataManipulationProtocol`

-☑️ Частичное подтверждение:
+☑️ Partially confirmed:
-- Исправления по шаблону в нескольких колонках, таких как `np_synthesis`, `strain`, `bacteria`
+- Template-based corrections in several columns like `np_synthesis`, `strain`, `bacteria`
-🟡 [Дополнительные преобразования не указаны]
+🟡 [Additional transformations not described]

 ---

 ### `rai:dataImputationProtocol`

-🟡 **[Информация не предоставлена]**

-Нет информации о том, использовалась ли импьютация (заполнение пропущенных значений) или пропуски оставлены.
+🟡 **[Information not provided]**

+No information on whether imputation (filling of missing values) was applied or if they were left blank.

 ---

 ### `rai:dataPreprocessingProtocol`

-☑️ Указано о нормализации терминов, шаблонных исправлениях на уровне столбцов.
-🟡 [Другие этапы (лемматизация, токенизация, преобразование текста) не описаны]
+☑️ Terminology normalization and template corrections at the column level are mentioned.
+🟡 [Other steps (lemmatization, tokenization, text normalization) are not described]

 ---

 ### `rai:dataReleaseMaintenancePlan`

-🟡 **[Информация не предоставлена]**
-Нет сведений о том, поддерживается ли датасет или будет ли обновляться
+🟡 **[Information not provided]**
+No information on whether the dataset is maintained or planned to be updated

 ---

 ### `rai:dataUseCases`

-☑️ Подходит для:
+☑️ Suitable for:
-- Исследования антимикробной активности наночастиц
-- Задач машинного обучения на in vitro-данных
-- Сравнительного анализа эффективности против MDR-бактерий

-🟡 Не рекомендовано:
-- Для клинического применения или вывода in vivo-эффектов
+- Research on antimicrobial activity of nanoparticles
+- Machine learning tasks on in vitro data
+- Comparative analysis of effectiveness against MDR bacteria

+🟡 Not recommended for:
+- Clinical applications or inferences of in vivo effects

 ---

-## ✅ Заключение

-Все поля сформированы **только на основе предоставленной информации**.
-Добавлена метка **[Информация не предоставлена]** в каждый случай, где данные отсутствовали.
+---